sumshiu/AI4ALL-ApplyAI-Predicting-Traffic-Accidents/README.md

-#Project on Predicting Traffic Accidents
+<h1> Project on Predicting Traffic Accidents </h1>

-With the prediction model, we can analyze when and where the accident occurs.
+<h2> With the prediction model, we can analyze when and where the accident occurs.

-Contributions from Pengwei and Summer
+Contributions from Pengwei and Summer </h2>